Tomáš Hertl: Vegas Golden Knights

 On 8 March 2024, Hertl, along with 2025 and 2027 third-round picks, was traded to the Vegas Golden Knights for prospect David Edstrom and a 2025 first-round pick.
 On 8 April, Hertl played his first game for Vegas, recording an assist in a 4–3 loss to the Vancouver Canucks.

 International play

 Hertl joined the Czech Republic at the 2011 IIHF World U18 Championships, scoring one goal, as the team finished eighth.
 The next year, Hertl participated in the 2012 World Junior Ice Hockey Championships for the Czechs, scoring three goals and two assists, with the team finishing fifth.
 He eventually played in the 2013 edition, in which the Czech team finished fifth.

 Hertl played with the Czech Republic at the 2013 IIHF World Championship, where he was the youngest player on the team.
 Due to the knee injury against the Kings in December 2013, Hertl was forced to have surgery and missed out on participating in the 2014 Sochi Olympics.
 Hertl returned to the Czech team for the 2015 IIHF World Championship.

 Hertl was selected to play for the Czech Republic in the 2016 World Cup.
+He played in the 2022 IIHF World Championship, where the Czech team won bronze.
+He was also selected for the 2026 Winter Olympics in Milan, Italy.